 - Apply the green chutney on one side.

 - Then apply the sweet chutney on the other side.

 - Sprinkle the maharashtrian dry chutney made up of garlic, red chilli and onions.

-- Keep the batata vada in between the two slices of pav and serve with fried green salted chillies.
+- Keep the vada in between the two slices of pav and serve with fried green salted chilies.
 You can also use burger buns or bread slices.

-- if the batter is too thick than you can add some water.
+- If the batter is too thick then you can add some water.

 - Use good quality gram flour/besan to make the batter.